AliekseiDev/e-store-frontend/README.md

 1. *Using node_modules folder let us to get rid of relative paths*

-2. *Every folder name start with the "$" sign to avoid name conflicts with npm modules*
+2. *Every folder name starts with the "$" sign to avoid name conflicts with npm modules*

 3. *This project uses [react-scripts-cssmodules](https://www.npmjs.com/package/react-scripts-cssmodules)*